Do I Need to Pay Income Tax on an Australian House Lottery Prize in 2026?

 Q: Is stamp duty the same in every state?

-Q: What happens to capital gains tax if I eventually sell the prize home?
+Q: What happens to capital gains tax if I eventually sell?

-If the property is not your principal residence, CGT applies to any gain on sale.
-The ATO sets your cost base at the market value on the date you won it.
-If you hold for more than 12 months, the 50% CGT discount applies, which halves your taxable gain.
-If the property is your principal residence throughout the entire holding period, no CGT is payable.
+If it is not your principal residence, CGT applies to any gain.
+The ATO sets your cost base at the market value on your win date.
+Hold for more than 12 months to get the 50% CGT discount.

 Q: Will I have to pay annual land tax on the prize home?